10 Ways to prevent nicotine addiction and how to perform It

 1. Inquire with your doctor about nicotine replacement therapy.

 The main goal of nicotine replacement therapy is to replace a great deal of nicotine from tobacco in order to decrease the motivation to smoke.
-These products also reduce the intensity of withdrawal symptoms and ease the transition from smoking or tobacco use to complete abstinence.
-The best thing about nicotine replacement therapy is that all commercially available products of this kind can increase the chance of successful smoking cessation by 50% to 70%.
-According to a paper from the International Journal of Health Sciences, nicotine replacement therapy may act as a coping mechanism that makes tobacco products less rewarding.
+These products reduce the intensity of withdrawal symptoms and ease the transition from smoking or tobacco use to complete abstinence.

 Nicotine replacement products have been around for decades, helping people prevent nicotine addiction and lowering the risk of relapse.
 The first nicotine product approved by the Food and Drug Administration (FDA) was gum back in 1984.
 Nicotine patches arrived in the early 90s, but both products became available over the counter in 1996.

-In order to use nicotine replacement therapy to prevent nicotine addiction, it’s important to consult a healthcare provider regarding the best option.
-While it’s easy to buy some products in stores or online, not all of them work for everyone.
 The right product depends on the intensity of withdrawal symptoms, the severity of addiction, and how much a person smokes.
-The healthcare provider will recommend the most suitable nicotine replacement product and how long a person should use it.
+The healthcare provider will recommend the most suitable nicotine replacement product and how long a person must use it.
 Most products are intended for use over a specific period of time.

 The benefits of nicotine replacement therapy include ease of use and cravings reduction, and they allow a person to focus on the emotional or psychological aspects of quitting nicotine addiction.
-Plus, they are generally affordable and most suitable for people who would otherwise find withdrawal symptoms intolerable.
+Plus, they are generally affordable and most suitable for people who find withdrawal symptoms intolerable.
 Nicotine replacement products are discreet too.

 2. Determine your triggers and devise a strategy to avoid them.

 Successful prevention of nicotine addiction depends on avoiding triggers that induce or worsen tobacco use.
-Some triggers generate the urge to smoke and sabotage your efforts to stop.
+Certain triggers generate the urge to smoke and sabotage your efforts to stop.
 That’s why the best way to quit smoking is to identify them.

 Once a person identifies their trigger (or more of them), it’s time to devise a strategy to avoid them or reduce exposure to those triggers.
 For example, if a stressful situation is a trigger, the solution is to find a healthier way to handle stress and the situations that cause it.
-Learning to process stress differently can minimize the need for cigarettes or other tobacco products.
+Learning to process stress differently minimizes the need for cigarettes or other tobacco products.

-On the flip side, if boredom triggers smoking, the key is to stay busy and always find something interesting to do.
-Generally speaking, for every trigger, there is a solution on how to avoid it or reduce exposure to that situation.
 Even if a person tends to smoke after meals or when drinking coffee/tea, there is a way to overcome this trigger.
 The trick is to introduce something else instead of a cigarette, but make sure it’s healthy.
 For example, a healthy snack instead of a cigarette is a great way to make it happen.

 The main advantage of this prevention strategy is that it focuses on the motivation for tobacco use.
 Triggers induce and worsen nicotine addiction.
 Taking care of the triggers makes it easier to quit smoking and prevent relapse.